 Applicants approved for funding by the BSCC are required to enter into a Grant Agreement with the BSCC.
 Grantees must agree to comply with all terms and conditions of the Grant Agreement.
-A sample Grant Agreement for the MAT Grant Program is available on the BSCC website.
+A sample Grant Agreement for the MAT Grant Program is available on the BSCC MAT website.

 The Grant Agreement start date is expected to be May 1, 2024.
 Grant Agreements are considered fully executed only after they are signed by both the Grantee and the BSCC.
-Work, services and encumbrances cannot begin prior to the Grant Agreement start date.
-Work, services and encumbrances that occur after the start date but prior to grant agreement execution may not be reimbursed.
-Grantees are responsible for maintaining their Grant Agreement, all invoices, records and relevant documentation for at least three years after the final payment under the contract.
+Work, services, and encumbrances cannot begin prior to the Grant Agreement start date.
+Work, services, and encumbrances that occur after the start date but prior to grant agreement execution may not be reimbursed.
+Grantees are responsible for maintaining their Grant Agreement, all invoices, records, and relevant documentation for at least three years after closeout of the BSCC MAT grant program.